Open Accounting

 Most people who work for a pharmaceutical company don’t intend to release a product known by the company to be useless or even toxic to its users, yet this happens frequently.
 Most people who work for a weapons manufacturer don’t want those weapons to be sold to an enemy and subsequently used to kill their countrymen, yet this frequently happens too.

 Secrecy allows a small group of people to manipulate an organization to suit their own goals, regardless of the wishes of the others whose time and energy they direct.
 It might not always happen, but it can and does.
-Openness, complete transparency in an organization doesn’t automatically stop it, but it does discourage it and if it still happens it’s completely visible to all.
+Openness—complete transparency in an organization—doesn’t automatically stop it, but it does discourage it and if it still happens, it’s completely visible to all.

 Design

 When you design a company, you have a set of priorities.
-Take for example a publicly traded company.
+Take, for example, a publicly traded company.
 It’s “prime directive” is to make a profit for the shareholders.
 It has to have this priority by law, and any director who is not following it is open to prosecution, fines, and even imprisonment.
 If this company wants to sell stuff to the public, it has to present a caring image.
-It has to say “we produce the finest quality foods, our priority is the health of our customers” (OK you can see I’m not a marketing professional, but you know what I mean).
+It has to say “we produce the finest quality foods, our priority is the health of our customers” (OK, you can see I’m not a marketing professional, but you know what I mean).

 The accounts have to be kept private, because they contain evidence of true priorities, among other things.
 As a designer, no matter how much you might want the company to be all the things you put in the public-facing part of it, you are working within the legal restrictions of obligations to shareholders.
 You’re caught up in a mess of corporate institutions—government, the corporation you registered, all the different institutions that hold most of the shares, partner organizations and so on.
 There’s no humanity there, no conscience, yet somehow you have to make a public presentation of “corporate responsibility”.